Rails-Designer/kern/README.md

 # Kern

 Rails engine that handles the SaaS foundation: authentication, team invitations, subscription/billing, and common partials.
 Skip the boilerplate and start shipping the actual product.
-Launch faster.

 <table>